 Getting a proper bike fit is one of the most commonly ignored steps when buying a new bike; however, it is one of the most important.

-Though this guide will help you fit your bike yourself, nothing beats a good bike fit from a well-trained fitting professional.
+Though this guide will help you fit your bike yourself, nothing beats a professional bike fit.
+You can also get it done at a local bike shop.
 If you wish to get a perfect bike fit, this article will enable you to ask the right question, thus putting you in a better position to determine the right person for the job.

 - Bike Size Chart: What Size Bike Do I Need?

 - Why You Need To Worry About Road Bike Sizing And Fitting